cartercoughlin/bloom-budget-deploy/README.md

 - Updated API route to properly await `params` Promise (Next.js 14+ breaking change)
 - This was causing transaction IDs to be undefined when updating categories
 - File modified: `app/api/transactions/[id]/category/route.ts`

+### New Features

+**2025-12-12: Added expected spending indicators to budget progress bars**
+- Added blue marker on progress bars showing expected spending based on percentage through the month
+- Shows expected value on hover tooltip
+- Only displays for current month budgets
+- Helps users see if they're on track with their spending
+- Files modified:
+  - `components/budget-list.tsx`
+  - `components/budget-overview.tsx`
+  - `app/(app)/budgets/page.tsx`

 ## Setup